Background Image Alternative Text: pine seedling

 Forest Biology and Watershed Management

-The forest biology and watershed management program is for students interested in the study of interrelated processes, patterns, and biota within forest ecosystems and how management decisions affect these processes.
-Current research in this program consists of forest hydrology, fire ecology, rare and imperiled species, soil biogeochemistry, short rotation hardwood silviculture, forest ecophysiology, quantitative silviculture, and forest stand dynamics.
+As a student in the forest biology and watershed management program, you will study of interrelated processes, patterns, and biota within forest ecosystems and how management decisions affect these processes.
+Our faculty are pursuing research in forest hydrology, fire ecology, rare and imperiled species, soil biogeochemistry, short rotation hardwood silviculture, forest ecophysiology, quantitative silviculture, and forest stand dynamics.

 Faculty Members